rotary-genomics/rotary/README.md

 - Snakemake checkpointing allows you to re-start a failed run from where you left off
 - Circularization is handled fairly carefully.
 Unlike the defaults in most pipelines, _tōyako_ fixes the [short gap region](https://github.com/fenderglass/Flye/issues/315#issuecomment-720679812) that can occur at the ends of circular contigs produced by Flye.
-If short reads are provided, it then polishes the circular contigs in two different rotation states to try to correct errors near contig ends.
+It also polishes the circular contigs in two different rotation states to try to correct errors near contig ends.

 ## Requirements